tinymce/tinymce-docs/enterprise/tinydrive.md

 Tiny Drive is a premium TinyMCE plugin for cloud-based asset management and storage solution.
 Tiny Drive is a solution for creating rich text by attaching and embedding images, videos, and other files in your document.

-Drive presents a cloud-based asset management and storage solution that provides the ease of use of Google Drive without the server requirements of a self-hosted asset manager such as, our own MoxieManager.
+Drive presents a cloud-based asset management and storage solution that provides the ease of use of Google Drive without the server requirements of a self-hosted asset manager such as our own MoxieManager.

 ### Getting Started